zedems01/outliers_impact_prediction_app/README.md

 3. App available at http://localhost:*port*
 ```

-The California Housing dataset provides data on various housing attributes across different districts in California, aiming to predict median house values.
+The dataset provides data on various housing attributes across different districts in California, aiming to predict median house values.
 It originates from the 1990 U.S. Census and includes details for each block group, which typically represents populations ranging from 600 to 3,000 individuals.

 ## Data Characteristics